Flamefork/iron_gql/README.md

 """)
 ```

-A statement holding exactly one fragment definition becomes a typed **handle** when some slot in the package can accept it — that is, when the fragment is spread-compatible with a slot field's type.
-The same fragment can still be spread by name into other operations as before.
-A single-fragment statement no slot accepts, and a statement bundling several fragment definitions without an operation, keep returning a plain `runtime.GQLOperation`: their fragments live on as name-spread building blocks and owe none of a handle's obligations (self-containedness, own `__typename` on polymorphic selections, non-empty selection).
-A statement containing an operation returns that operation's class exactly as it always has:
+A statement that holds exactly one fragment definition becomes a typed **handle** when some slot in the package can accept the fragment.
+A slot can accept a fragment when the fragment is spread-compatible with the type of the slot field.
+You can still spread the same fragment by name into other operations.
+For two kinds of statement, the helper returns a plain `runtime.GQLOperation`:

+- a statement with one fragment definition that no slot accepts,
+- a statement with several fragment definitions and no operation.

+The fragments of these statements continue to work as building blocks for name spreads.
+They carry none of the obligations of a handle: self-containedness, a `__typename` of its own on polymorphic selections, and a non-empty selection.
+For a statement that contains an operation, the helper returns the class of that operation, as always.

 ```python
 IMAGE_URL = api_gql("""